jamesclancy/SafeCardGame/README.md

 ```

-To modify the renderCardInstance like this I had to alter the function to render the card frame and card footer as apposed to the renderCardForHand.
+To modify the renderCardInstance like this I had to alter the function to render the card frame and card footer as opposed to the renderCardForHand.

-I did this changing the renderCardForHand like:
+I did this by changing the renderCardForHand like:

 ```
 let renderCharacterCard (card: CharacterCard) =